-This chapter introduces the Java Database Connectivity (JDBC) Thin client and covers the features supported only by the JDBC Thin driver.
-It also provides basic information about working with Oracle JDBC applets.
-This following topics are covered in this chapter:
+This chapter introduces the Java Database Connectivity (JDBC) Thin client and covers the following features supported only by the JDBC Thin driver:

 5.1 Overview of JDBC Thin Client